marionhardy/hydra-regen/README.md

 Data from our collaborator Panagiotis rds file for a SingleCellExperiment object containing the single cell data for **the interstitial cells** of *Hydra Vulgaris* during multiples stages of regeneration after bisection

-This data was mapped to *Hydra Magnipapillata (105)* "Drop-seq reads from 15 libraries generated for Hydra vulgaris strain AEP were mapped to the 2.0 genome assembly of closely related Hydra vulgaris strain 105
+This data was mapped to *Hydra Magnipapillata (102)* "Drop-seq reads from 15 libraries generated for Hydra vulgaris strain AEP were mapped to the 2.0 genome assembly of closely related Hydra vulgaris strain 102
 (available at <https://research.nhgri.nih.gov/hydra/>) and processed using the Hydra 2.0 gene models.
-Strain Hydra vulgaris 105 was formerly referred to as Hydra magnipapillata 105."
+Strain Hydra vulgaris 102 was formerly referred to as Hydra magnipapillata."

 The sce object contains only the interstitial cells that were selected by Panagiotis using the ..... markers